Private Business Use (Use of Buildings Financed with Tax-Exempt Debt)

 - IRS Revenue Procedure 2007-47 (research agreements)

-Where tax-exempt debt is used to finance Capital Projects, the University must comply with IRS laws and regulations applicable to Private Business Use.
+Where tax-exempt debt is used to finance a facility, the University must comply with IRS laws and regulations applicable to Private Business Use.
 Pursuant to the Private Business Use test set forth at 26 USC §141, the tax-exempt status of a bond issuance is jeopardized if more than 10% of the tax-exempt bond proceeds are used for Private Business Use.

 II.
 Policy Statement